Board Of Advisors

 Carolyn Sherer VandenDolder, Fellow

-Carolyn has been our Office Administrator since 2003.
-A peace and social-justice activist since young adulthood, she came to understand how population exacerbates virtually all other problems facing our modern society and is at the root of many of them.
+Carolyn assists with writing, special projects, and events.
+A peace and social justice activist since young adulthood, she now understands how population exacerbates virtually all other problems facing our modern society and is the root of many of them.
 She is delighted to be working on such a vital issue and to be associated with such dedicated, gifted people.